FREE SITE BIDS & EXPERT MATERIAL REMOVAL

 As of July 1st, 2014, the City of Seattle requires that ALL construction, building alteration, and demolition projects, where the area of work is greater than 750 square feet, to submit a Deconstruction and Salvage Assessment.
 The assessment indicates which of the materials identified in the plan are potentially salvageable.
 Seattle Public Utilites and the Department of Planning and Development are working towards the goal of diverting 70% of construction and demolition waste from landfills by 2020!
 The goal is to increase the amount of materials that can be recycled and reused.

-Earthwise is working with the City of Seattle and those seeking permits by providing salvage bids that meet the salvage assessment requirement.
-Please contact Amy (email@example.com) at the Seattle location for more information about how we can help.
+Earthwise is working with the City of Seattle and those seeking permits by providing salvage assessments.
+These Salvage Assessments are free as long as Earthwise is given the opportunity to complete the salvage.
+Please contact Paul (email@example.com) at the Seattle location for more information about how we can help.